JaesungHuh/VoxSRC2021/README.md

 Within speaker verification, we have 3 tracks (open, closed, and self-supervised), however the validation and test data is the same for all three tracks.
 The validation and test data for the challenge both consist of pairs of audio segments, and the task is to determine whether they are from the same speaker or from different speakers.
 Teams are invited to create a system that takes the test data and produces a list of floating-point scores, with a single score for each pair of segments.

 ### Validation Data

-In order to make a challenging validation set, we have obtained out of domain data for a subset of the identities in the VoxCeleb1 dataset.
-These additional audio segments can be downloaded [here](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/data/voxceleb1_cd.zip).

 The validation data consists of trial pairs of speech from the identities in the VoxCeleb1 dataset.
 Each trial pair consists of two single-speaker audio segments and can be found in `data/verif/trials.txt`.